-- Ubuntu 16.04

 - Ubuntu 18.04

 - Ubuntu 20.04

 - RHEL 8.4

 - RHEL 8.3

 - RHEL 7.9

-- SUSE 12.5

 - SUSE 15.2

 - SUSE 15.3

-- We recommend that you use the current release installation package, available in the Citrix Provisioning executable, [Citrix\\Provisioning\\2112.iso](#).
+- We recommend that you use the current release installation package, available in the Citrix Provisioning executable, 'Citrix_Provisioning_2203.iso'.
 Use the package based on your Linux distribution.
-Citrix Provisioning Server 2109 or later is required to use Linux streaming agent 2109 and later. - When you use Citrix Provisioning to stream Linux target devices, create a separate boot partition on the single shared-disk image so that the provisioned devices can boot as expected.
+Citrix Provisioning Server 2109 or later is required to use Linux streaming agent 2109 and later. - When you use Citrix Provisioning to stream Linux target devices, create a separate boot partition on the single shared-disk image so that the provisioned devices can boot as expected. - Avoid formatting any partition with 'btrfs'.
+GRUB2 has an intrinsic problem finding btrfs partitions.
+GRUB stands for GRand Unified Bootloader.